1871fotc/fotc/docs/walks/toowong-identities-1.md

 ## John Fewings <small>(9‑30‑22/23)</small>

-Fewings’ memoirs Arcadian Simplicity, written in 1892, described life in Toowong from the 1860s.
-He lived at Karslake, on Sherwood Road, near Dovercourt.
+Fewings’ memoirs *Arcadian Simplicity*, written in 1892, described life in Toowong from the 1860s.
+He lived at *Karslake*, on Sherwood Road, near *Dovercourt*.
 He was headmaster of the Petrie Terrace School for nearly 30 years before moving to the headship of the Fortitude Valley School, which he held until his retirement in 1903.

 ??? directions "Directions"